 Each input channel can be resolved into 1024, 512, 256, 128, 64, or 32 "spectral points", subject to a limit of 2048 points per baseline across all channels.
-Adjacent, oppositely polarized channels can be paired to produce all four Stokes parameters; in this case the 2048-point limit implies the maximum spectral resolution is 128 points per polarization state.
+Adjacent, oppositely polarized channels can be paired to produce all four Stokes parameters; in this case correlator constraints impose a maximum spectral resolution of 128 points per polarization state.
 The user may also specify a spectral smoothing function, or request an "interpolated" spectrum suitable for inversion to a cross-correlation function if further work is required in that domain.

 The correlator forms cross-spectral power measurements on all relevant baselines in a given sub-array, including individual antenna "self-spectra".
-These can be integrated over any integral multiple of the basic integration cycle, 131.072 milliseconds (2 microsec).
+These can be integrated over any integral multiple of the basic integration cycle, 131.072 milliseconds (217 microsec).
 Adjacent spectral points may be averaged while integrating to reduce spectral resolution.
 A time-domain transversal filter is available at the output from the integrator to maximize the fringe-rate window while further reducing the data rate.

 Correlator output is written in a "FITS Binary Table" format, and will eventually include amplitude and pulse calibration data obtained at observe time, and editing flags from both observing stations and the correlator.
 All results are archived on digital-audio-tape (DAT) cassettes.
-The output data rate is limited to 0.5 Mbytes per second, which must be shared among all simultaneous correlator sub-arrays.
+Ultimately, the output data rate will be limited to 0.5 Mbytes per second, which must be shared among all simultaneous correlator sub-arrays.
 Data are copied from the archive for distribution to users on a variety of media, with DAT and Exabyte currently given primary support.

-Operation of the correlator is governed primarily by information in the form either of station logs generated from the VLBA array control system's monitor data or log information from foreign stations.
-A few additional items, all of which have been mentioned above, will be specified by the user as part of the observation schedule via the NRAO VLBA OBSERVE program; however, it will be possible to modify these inputs prior to correlation if necessary.
+Operation of the correlator is governed primarily by information in the form either of station logs generated from the VLBA control system's monitor data or log information from foreign stations.
+A few additional items, all of which have been mentioned above, will be specified by the user prior to correlation.
 Supervision of the correlation process is the responsibility of VLBA operations personnel; user participation during correlation is not expected nor easily arranged, as explained below.

-Scheduling of the correlator is currently done on a very short time-scale of days to optimize use of the correlator's resources and the Array's stock of tapes.
+Scheduling of the correlator is currently done on a very short time-scale of days to optimize use of the correlator's resources and the array's stock of tapes.
 This makes it impractical, in general, to schedule visits by users during correlation of their data.
 As described in Section 22, however, users are encouraged to visit the AOC after correlation for post-processing analysis.